"Wildflower" by Billie Eilish Lyrics Meaning

 In “Wildflower,” Billie Eilish delivers a deeply introspective ballad that captures the complexities of love and the emotional weight of past relationships.
+The song also delves into contrasting relationships, comparing the protagonist with her partner's ex-girlfriend, which brings insecurities to the forefront.
 Through delicate lyricism and a melancholic melody, the song examines themes of insecurity, comparison, and the haunting presence of unresolved feelings.
 True to Billie’s style, “Wildflower” feels both intimate and universal, resonating with anyone who has ever struggled to move beyond the shadow of another’s past.

 At its heart, “Wildflower” is a song about navigating the emotional scars left by past relationships.
-The protagonist grapples with her partner’s history, particularly the presence of an ex-lover who still lingers in her mind.
+The protagonist grapples with her partner’s history, particularly the presence of a friend's ex boyfriend who still lingers in her mind.
 This is encapsulated in the poignant refrain:

 “I see her in the back of my mind all the time / Like a fever, like I’m burning alive, like a sign.”